 The sociology of human sexuality is examined from a variety of theoretical perspectives.
 Topics covered in the course include the social and psychological nature of human sexual response, atypical sexual practices including bondage and transvestite fetishism, sexual dysfunction, sexual orientation and sexual identity, and the business of sex including pornography, prostitution, and strip clubs.
 The course also considers sexual response as part of romantic relationships and examines dating, marriage, divorce, and polyamory and other non-traditional forms of relationships.
 In light of COVID, the class is designed to be taught as a hybrid with in-class attendance available, however, it is also possible to complete the entire course online.
 (For more information, contact Dr. Jim Beggan.)

-SOC 342 Medical Sociology (online)
+SOC 342 Medical Sociology (MW 3-4:15)

 This course aims to provide an in-depth overview of the major theories and conceptual frameworks of medical sociology.
 At its core, medical sociology emphasizes the importance of moving beyond biological and medical understandings of health and illness by highlighting key social factors that influences individuals’ health experiences.
 This course will cover the interplay of biological, medical and sociological perspectives in addressing inequalities in health and illness by sex/gender/sexuality, race/ethnicity, socioeconomic status, and other demographic characteristics.
 In doing so, we will cover a wide span of the health and illness experience, from examining how the meaning of illness is defined and redefined over time, to assessing how individuals’ interactions with various actors within healthcare systems impact health outcomes.
 Sample topics we will discuss this semester include: Why are some health-related behaviors labeled as “deviant” while others are not?
 In what ways can different types of stressors “get under the skin” and make you sick?
 How are technological innovations affecting the doctor-patient relationship?
 By the end of the course, students should be able to a) understand key classic and contemporary frameworks in medical sociology, b) to assess how factors such as gender, race/ethnicity, and socioeconomic status impact health inequalities across the life course, and c) understand the manner in which an individuals’ health and illness experience is shaped by their interactions with social and healthcare systems.
 (For more information, contact Dr. Latrica Best.)

-SOC 425 Sociology of Leisure (online)
+SOC 450 Special Topics: Sociology of Food (online)